evanafonseka/KoganAPI/README.md

 ## KoganAPI

 This package provides users an implementation of the Kogan API where we recieve category data from the firm e.g. "Air Conditioners", "Gadgets" etc.
-My code takes the json data and calculates the  average cubic weight.
+My code takes the json data and calculates the average cubic weight and spits it out into a simplified json response through flask.

 ## First time setup
 1. Install python preferably 3.8